20 Warning Signs You Need to Exercise More, Say Doctors

 If your routine blood work delivered the shocking news that your blood sugar levels are off, a high-carb diet may be to blame.
 If cutting bagels and bread from your diet indefinitely makes you want to cry, consider adding exercise to your daily routine.

 According to the American Diabetes Association, "Physical activity can lower your blood sugar up to 24 hours or more after your workout by making your body more sensitive to insulin."
 With a higher sensitivity to insulin, the small amount of carbs you safely add to your diet won't affect your blood sugar levels as dramatically.
 Consult with your doctor about exercise recommendations before you add it into your routine.

 Everyone Else is Lapping You

 You shouldn't compare yourself to others.
 But if you can't keep up with everyone else on the rare trip out to the grocery store, it's a warning sign you need to step up your exercise routine.

 Recruit the very same friends and family members who are in better shape to be your social support system—and start an exercise group online.
 A study published in the Journal of Physical and Health analyzed 100 adults planning to take on an exercise program.
 The study concluded that social support was the most important factor when it came to adhering to a 12-month program.
 If you're on board for increasing your stamina through exercise, taking on a new routine with a partner may help you stay on track.
-And to get through this pandemic without catching coronavirus, don't miss this essential list: Most COVID Patients Did This Before Getting Sick.
+And to get through life at your healthiest, don't miss these 13 Everyday Habits That Are Secretly Killing You.